Kingdom of Marwar: Post rebellion

 After Rafi-ud-Darjat's abdication and Rafi-ud-Daulah's premature death in the same year, Muhammad Shah ascended to the throne.
 Ajit had enough influence on him to get the privileges of subedar of Ajmer and governorship of Gujarat.
 Muhammad Shah didn't let himself be influenced by Ajit Singh, he deposed the Sayyid brothers in 1720 and then canceled the appointments of Ajit to Gujarat and Ajmer.
 When Ajit tried to rebel against this, he was defeated by Hyder Quli Khan.
 More than a dozen parganas were taken away from Ajit and he had to return to Jodhpur in 1723.

 Ajit's son, Abhay remained under the influence of Jai Singh II who hadn't lost his prominence in the court after the deposition of the Sayyid brothers.
 Jai Singh instigated Abhay to get rid of Ajit who ordered his younger brother Bakhat Singh to assassinate Ajit.
 On 23 June 1724, Bakhat Singh entered the palace of his father and murdered him.
 Ajit Singh died at the age of 45 and his son Abhay was enthroned as Maharaja Abhay Singh.
 More than sixty women committed Sati on the funeral pyre of Ajit Singh.

-Maratha influence
+Maratha Tributary State

 Abhay Singh marched against Sarbaland Khan, the previous subedar of Gujarat after he refused to hand over the subedari to Abhay when he was appointed subedar in 1730 by Muhammad Shah.
 Abhay also attacked and captured Baroda and Jambusar from Marathas in 1732 while they were distracted because of the strife between Baji Rao I and Trimbak Rao Dabhade.
 He remained the subedar of Gujarat till 1737.

 In 1734, Maharana Jagat Singh convened a conference at Hurda in order to oppose the Marathas and Abhay Singh was a fore-front signatory of this convention.
-An alliance launched an attack on the Marathas the same year, but lost and had to give up Chauth of the Malwa region.
+An alliance launched an attack on the Marathas the same year, but lost and had to give up a regular tax, Chauth, of the Malwa region.